tejas17kuthe/SubsciptionAndPayment_REST_DJANGO/readme.md

 #### Create new manager account. `Signup API` POST request `http://127.0.0.1:8000/signup/`
 ```
 This api does not require any login password to perform action.
-As the user which will be creating the account will a first time user.
+As the user which will be creating the account will be a first time user.
-If we want we can also allow only admin user to create account, this operation will need update in the application.
+If we want we can also specifically allow admin user to create manager account and restrict all other users from creating an account, this operation will need update in the application.
 ```
 ![Review](/Images/signupapi.png)